clojurewerkz/support/README.md

 ## Usage

-ClojureWerkz Support is a very young library and until documentation guides are written, it may be challenging to use for anyone except the author.
+ClojureWerkz Support is a young library and until documentation guides are written, it may be challenging to use for anyone except the author.
 For code examples, see our test suite.

 Once the library matures, we will update this document.